plins@clemson.edu

 The textbook permanent-income hypothesis predicts that the level of consumption is proportional to the level of permanent income, while,

-consumption choices.
-Quantitatively, I show that consumption commitments are necessary for life-cycle models to account for all the documented
+for life-cycle models to account for all documented facts.

 "Growing up with an Unemployed Mother",